bhavesh95863/whitelabel/README.md

 10. Navbar Background color manage from Whitelabel setting.
 11. Custom Navbar Title and CSS for title Manage from Whitelabel setting.

 Whitelabel Setting Page
 ![image](https://user-images.githubusercontent.com/34086262/115605632-5e28ed00-a300-11eb-986d-5114ef128de3.png)

 Custom Navbar Title
 ![image](https://user-images.githubusercontent.com/34086262/115721516-bc56de00-a39b-11eb-94b3-787b0481fb60.png)

+Below are important setting in whitelabel setting page.
+1. Ignore Onboard Whitelabel:<br/>
+   If this value set ture then this app will not whitelabel onboarding.
+2. Show help menu:<br/>
+   By default this app hide help menu. this setting show help menu if value of this setting true.
+3. Disable New Update Popup:<br/>
+   This setting will disable new updates popup.

 Installation Steps:<br/>